 Amongst the 20 respondents who requested regulatory data (Table 2); sixteen (16/20) had obtained and used the data in their review, two (2/20) had not yet received the data and their review was ongoing at the time of completing the survey.
 One (1/20) respondent said they had received only baseline data and therefore did not include it in their review, and one (1/20) reported being unable to access the full data because the study was stopped early due to reports of unexpected side-effects.
 Clinical study reports were acquired by 12/20 (60%) of the respondents, five (5/20) obtained Medical and Statistical Reviews from the FDA, two (2/20) obtained European Public Assessment Reports (EPARs), and one (1/20) used other regulatory material including a protocol, case report forms and adverse reaction reports.
 Of the respondents who obtained CSRs, nine (9/12 (75%)) had used data from them to enable inclusion of unpublished trials in their meta-analyses (n=2) and to supplement published data (n=7).
 The other two respondents who obtained CSRs used them in a narrative synthesis; one within a NICE Single Technology Appraisal (STA).

-Of the 133 respondents who had never considered accessing regulatory data, 117/133 (88%) said they were not aware of where to access such material (Appendix 3 – Table 3).
+Of the 133 respondents who had never considered accessing regulatory data, 117/133 (88%) said they were not aware (or were unsure) of where to access such material (Appendix 3 – Table 3).
 Sixteen (16/133 (12%)) respondents said that they were aware of at least one possible source of regulatory data.
 As expected, the EMA and FDA were the two sources most commonly noted, but other regulatory agencies mentioned were The Health Products Regulatory Authority of Ireland, Pharmaceuticals and Medical Devices Agency of Japan and Therapeutic Good Administration Department of Health Australia.
-Other sources mentioned but not considered to be specific to regulatory data, included the trial registries (ClinicalTrials.gov and the ISRCTN register). only harmaceutical companies and ethics committees were also mentioned as other sources of data.
+Other sources mentioned but not considered to be specific to regulatory data, included the trial registries (ClinicalTrials.gov and the ISRCTN register).
+The clinical study data request sharing platform was considered by only one respondent, and pharmaceutical companies and ethics committees were also mentioned as other sources of data.

 Barriers